GAA Rounders launches 2022 Championship

 One of four official codes included in the original GAA charter of 1884, the last decade has seen a GAA Rounders revival nationwide, culminating in a record number of clubs participating in the 2022 championship.

+“The launch is yet another step towards building awareness around our association and recognition of GAA Rounders as a competitive national sport,” she said.

-For more information on GAA Rounders you can follow them @GaaRounders on Facebook, visit www.gaarounders.ie or contact pro.rounders@gaa.ie.
+For more information on GAA Rounders you can follow them @GaaRounders on Facebook, visit gaarounders.ie or contact pro.rounders@gaa.ie

 Subscribe or register today to discover more from DonegalLive.ie